-We posit that \textit{risk awareness} of HTN planning can be achieved by considering expected utility theory.
-Specifically, we draw on the view of expected utility theory towards rationality when making decisions under risk to suggest that different risk attitudes can be incorporated in HTN planning.

-The risk attitudes are expressed using utility functions that map operator costs into real values provided there is a variability of those costs.
-This enables us to propose a definition of risk-aware HTN planning in which plans have the maximum expected utility and computed by making informed planning choices.
+We show that \textit{risk awareness} of HTN planning can be achieved by considering the expected utility theory.
+Specifically, we draw on the view of expected utility theory towards rationality when making decisions under risk to suggest that different risk attitudes can be incorporated into HTN planning.
+The risk attitudes are expressed using utility functions that map operator costs into real values, provided there is a variability of those costs.
+The calculation derived from expressing risk attitudes over action costs can be propagated to higher hierarchical levels, i.e., methods and compound tasks.
+This enables us to propose a definition of risk-aware HTN planning in which plans have the maximum expected utility and are computed by making informed planning choices at all levels of the hierarchy.
 As a result, the quality of plans or risk awareness of plans emerges.